 Master of Science in Healthcare Simulation

 The MSHS program consists of a total of 33 semester hours.
-Twenty-seven semester hours are considered required core courses.
-The remaining 6 semester hours are elective courses chosen based on student interest and program director approval.
+Thirty semester hours are considered required core courses.
+The remaining 3 semester hours are elective courses chosen based on student interest and program director approval.
+One on-campus visit is required in the first semester of the program.

 The MSHS program allows students to earn only two grades of “C”.
 Upon earning a third grade of “C,” the student will be dismissed from the program.
-Any grade of “D” or below in any course will result in dismissal from the program.
+Any grade of “F” in any course will result in dismissal from the program.

 |HCS 575||Introduction to Healthcare Simulation for Quality and Safety||3|